mahendra-shinde/azure-devops-sonata/demo-1.md

     4.4 Verify project names in build and test steps

     4.5 Save and trigger build

 5. Create Release Pipeline and "Release" (Deploy) on azure app service.

+    5.1 In Azure DevOps Portal, Goto `Pipelines` and then click `Releases`

+    5.2 Click `New Pipeline` button And then select template `Azure AppService deployment` and click Apply

+    5.3 You need following details:

+    ```ini
+    Azure-Subscription= Choose azure subscription and authorize access to devops
+    App-Service-Name= Name of Azure AppService (Use drop down)
+    ```

+    5.4 Save the pipeline and use `Release` button to create the release

+    5.5 Once release is done, use `Deploy` button to start the deployment.